apduncan/bm-tk/README.md

 (`CHECK_KINETICS`)
 3. Predict 6ma base modification using [fibertools](https://fiberseq.github.io/fibertools/) (`PREDICT_FIBERTOOLS`)
 4. Extract modifications to table using [modkit](https://github.com/nanoporetech/modkit) (`EXTRACT_CALLS`).
 This extraction is optional, and is not done by default for space reasons.
-Enable by settting `--extract_calls true`.
+Enable by setting `--extract_calls true`.

 The default install of fibertools is from conda, and will not support use of